-Marie’s passion is reporting on the resurgence of the city of Detroit and the region’s return to prominence as a national economic and cultural powerhouse.
-In an area once known for inventors like Henry Ford, Marie enjoys telling the stories of Detroit’s “re-inventors.”
+Marie’s passion is reporting on the resurgence of the city of Detroit and the region to a national economic and cultural powerhouse.
+Once known for inventors like Henry Ford, Marie enjoys telling the stories of the region’s ‘re-inventors’.

-A three-time winner of the Edward R. Murrow award and a recipient of a national Headliner Award, Marie has also been honored by the Michigan Association of Broadcasters and the Associated Press.
+She is a graduate of the University of Detroit, a three time winner of the Edward R. Murrow award the winner of a national Headliner Award.
+Marie has been honored by the Michigan Association of Broadcasters and Associated press.
 She’s reported from Europe and China and her work has been heard internationally on the BBC.

 Marie and her husband have three children.
-Her favorite pastimes include reading, knitting and a long-time hobby she has often had to defend— button collecting.
+Her hobbies include reading and knitting and has often had to defend a long time hobby — button collecting.

 The event is family friendly and registration includes a superhero cape.

 Oakland University decided the time was right to offer the next generation of students first hand zombie survival skills.

 The owners of a little slice of Italy have high hopes as they open up a big new store on Haggerty Road.

 Experts are looking at ways for the cash strapped city to raise money have suggested increasing fines, and going after parking deadbeats.

 Rauhauser says he would occasionally ask someone if he could take their photo and was surprised at their response.

 Some experts say the development taking place in Detroit’s West Village will soon rival the comeback enjoyed by Midtown.